Joining and participating in Greek organizations is a great way of enhancing your experience at Utica University.

-The InterGreek Council (IGC) of Utica College exists to enhance Greek life through involvement in the college community, establishing pledge and rush policies conducive to the pre-established rules of the College, through the involvement in community service projects, by enforcing Inter-Greek Council rulings through judicial action when IGC or College policy has been violated, and by establishing guidelines for the Greek population within boundaries that will not affect the uniqueness of each organization.
+The InterGreek Council (IGC) of Utica University exists to enhance Greek life through involvement in the college community, establishing pledge and rush policies conducive to the pre-established rules of the institution, through the involvement in community service projects, by enforcing Inter-Greek Council rulings through judicial action when IGC or institutional policy has been violated, and by establishing guidelines for the Greek population within boundaries that will not affect the uniqueness of each organization.

 Fraternities and sororities select their members through a recruitment process, sometimes referred to as "rush."
 The membership selection process for the ethnically-based organizations is called intake.

 Rush and Recruitment: The membership selection process or recruitment occurs each semester, although some organizations only conduct membership recruitment on a continuous basis.
 The continuous recruitment process can be more of an informal recruitment process in which each group selects its members independently; however, each organization has a common recruitment period and recruitment orientation and informational events.

 - You must be regularly enrolled in classes at Utica

 - You must have a minimum 2.4 grade point average and are required to be in good academic standing (not on academic probation).

 - Note: First semester freshmen are ineligible to join Greek-letter organizations.

 - All interested members must attend Greek 101, a program which includes identifying and responding to hazing and be approved by the fraternity and sorority advisor.